 However, there are also some cons to consider:

-A substantial price plan should be chosen as the initial stage in the expansion process.
+The first step in the growth process should be the selection of a sizable price plan.
 Once you’ve got your price down, the game has just begun.
-Businesses should concentrate on obtaining a sales enablement solution that offers real-time information into clients’ behavioral patterns in addition to examining the pricing models discussed above.
+Businesses should concentrate on obtaining a sales enablement solution that offers real-time.
+Information into clients’ behavioral patterns in addition to examining the pricing models discussed above.
 Sales representatives and marketers will then be able to determine what the clients are willing to spend.